YouHaveTrouble/minecraft-optimization/README.md

 Your garbage collector can be configured to reduce lag spikes caused by big garbage collector tasks.
 You can find startup flags optimized for minecraft servers [here](https://mcflags.emc.gs/) [`SOG`].
 Keep in mind that this recommendation will not work on alternative jvm implementations.

 # Linux cpu scaling
 Some hosts might ship machines running in "PowerSave" mode.
 This can result in nearly 25% lower clock speeds and thus vastly lower single threaded performance.
 This can lead to severly worse performance than setting the cpu scaling to performance mode.
-Please note that this is
+Please note that this might be unavailable for VPS.

 For Debian / ubuntu